sunfounder/pico-2w-kit/docs/source/pyproject/py_ac_buz.rst

 **Conclusion**

-In this lesson, you learned how to control an active buzzer using a transistor and the Raspberry Pi Pico 2w.
-You now have a basic understanding of how to use a digital output device to create sound in your projects.
+In this lesson, you learned how to control an active buzzer using a transistor and the Raspberry Pi Pico 2 W. You now have a basic understanding of how to use a digital output device to create sound in your projects.
 The same principles can be applied to other output devices, like LEDs, motors, and more.